rfo909/CFT/doc/Doc.md

 ## Working with huge logs - counting hits

 The Grep instances are by default set up with a limit of the 1000 first matches.
-Reaching that limit produces a warning.
-The limits are configurable as follows:
+Passing that limit produces an error.
+The limit is set as follows:

 ```
-$ Grep("...").limitFirst(100)
-$ Grep("...").limitLast(100)
+$ Grep("...").limit(100)
 ```
 ### Counting hits